ETCLabs/sACN/docs/pages/using_receiver.md

 There may be multiple sources transmitting data on a universe.
 The sampling period is used in order to remove flicker as sources are discoverd.
 There are notifications for when the sampling period begins, as well as when it ends, for each universe.
-The sampling period ended notification allows the application to act on the universe data with assurance that all of the current sources are represented.
+The Universe Data callback also provides the is_sampling parameter to indicate if the data was received during the sampling period.
+These notifications allow the application to know when to act on the universe data with assurance that all of the current sources are represented.

+Here is an example of the Sampling Period Ended callback:

 <!-- CODE_BLOCK_START -->
 ```c